Symptoms vary but often include lower abdominal pain, bloating, gas, and constipation or diarrhea.

 (For more information about diet and IBS, see these recommendations from the National Institute of Diabetes and Digestive Disease.)

 Many people do better eating frequent, smaller meals rather than less frequent, larger meals (for example, 5 or 6 small meals rather than 3 large meals a day).
 People should try to slow their pace while eating.
 People with bloating and increased gas (flatulence) should avoid beans, cabbage, and other foods that are difficult to digest.

-Some people find relief from IBS symptoms by restricting their intake of foods that are high in certain carbohydrates Carbohydrates Carbohydrates, proteins, and fats supply 90% of the dry weight of the diet and 100% of its energy.
-All three provide energy (measured in calories), but the amount of energy in 1 gram (1/28 ounce)... read more called fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.
+Some people find relief from IBS symptoms by restricting their intake of foods that are high in certain carbohydrates Carbohydrates, Proteins, and Fats Carbohydrates, proteins, and fats are the main types of macronutrients in food (nutrients that are required daily in large quantities).
+They supply 90% of the dry weight of the diet and 100%... read more called fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.
 These foods are collectively called FODMAPs.
 FODMAPs are carbohydrates that are poorly absorbed and rapidly fermented by bacteria in the small intestine, leading to increased gas and discomfort.

 People can try reducing their intake of the foods mentioned above one at a time and noting whether their symptoms change, or they can try a low-FODMAP diet, which restricts all of these foods.

 A low-fat diet helps some people, particularly those whose stomach empties too slowly or too quickly.